phoenixperry/site/index.md

 			<span class="icon fa-bolt"></span>
 			<div class="content">
 				<h3>Facets</h3>
-				<p> In 2015, along with Caroline Sinder, current director, and other women from Code Liberation, we founded Facets, an interdisciplinary creative coding, interactive art, and videogames un-conference.FACETS is a conversational based creative un-conference with a focus on underrepresented voices and demographics in STEM and art. <a href="https://livestream.com/internetsociety/facets17">Watch last year's converence</a> Pro tip.
-Chelsea Manning, Kate Crawford and Jer Thorp's panel was exceptional.</p>
+				<p> In 2015, along with Caroline Sinder, current director, and other women from Code Liberation, we founded Facets, an interdisciplinary creative coding, interactive art, and videogames un-conference.
+FACETS is a conversational based creative un-conference with a focus on underrepresented voices and demographics in STEM and art.<a href="https://livestream.com/internetsociety/facets17">Watch last year's conference.</a> Pro tip.
+Chelsea Manning, Kate Crawford and Jer Thorp's panel was exceptional</p>
 			</div>
 		</article>
     		<article>